 Organizations that CMSF supports:

-- CMS Education Foundation (CMS EF): The CMS Foundation provides significant donation funding to CMS EF, which offers tuition scholarships to select first-year medical students at the University of Colorado School of Medicine.
-Since 2010, CMSF donated $104,000 to CMS EF.
+- CMS Education Foundation (CMS EF): The CMS Foundation provides significant donation funding to CMS EF, which offers tuition scholarships to select first-year medical students at the University of Colorado School of Medicine and Rocky Vista University College of Osteopathic Medicine.
+Since 2010, CMSF has donated more than $115,000 to CMS EF.

 - Colorado Coalition for the Medically Underserved (CCMU): The CMS Foundation provided donation funding to CCMU, a non-profit firm that helps reduce barriers to good health for medically underserved Coloradans.